ogcincubator/bblocks-stac/README.md

 # STAC Building Blocks

-This expresses the implementation of the STAC specification in the form of OGC BuildingBlocks.
+This expresses the implementation of the STAC specification in the form of [Building Blocks](https://ogcincubator.github.io/bblocks-docs/).

 The generated documentation of each Building Block can be accessed [here](https://ogcincubator.github.io/bblocks-stac/).